 These Baby Girl Names Are So Ancient You’ve Probably Never Even Heard Them

 Figuring out what to name your daughter can be daunting, but it can also be fun.
 It may seem endless when it comes to all the baby girl names out there.
 If you’ve already looked through just about every baby name list you could find and just haven’t found the one — maybe it’s time to look to forgotten names from the old world.
 Naming a child after a grandparent is already a thing for many people, but going back a little further can mean finding great names that fell off the popularity charts.
-We’ve dug through culture and history, from ancient roman names to mythology names to find you something different and special.
 These underused classics now sound distinctive again, and many hit the sweet spot of hipster and unusual!
 As we know from baby name trends in the past, names can be saved from extinction, and many of these names are due for a comeback.
 Could one of these unique choices be the one you pick for your little princess?
-Take a look and see.
+These baby girl names are so ancient you’ve probably never even heard them.
+We’ve dug through culture and history, from ancient Roman names to mythology names to find you something different and special.

 Acadia